rundeck/docs/docs/tutorials/jobs.md

 Using this approach the administrator imagines the following jobs:

-- start: call the start procedure to start the web service
+- start: call the start procedure to start the web service.
-- stop: call the stop procedure to stop the web service
+- stop: call the stop procedure to stop the web service.
-- status: call the status procedure to stop the web service
+- status: call the status procedure to stop the web service.
-- Restart: call the stop, start, and status jobs
+- Restart: call the stop, start, and status jobs in succession.

 Since the restart procedure is the primary focus, it is capitalized for distinction.